 A specialist in Postcolonial Literature and theory, Nandi explores the connections between literary and theatrical practices, nationalism, and colonialism, and examines the ruptures and crossovers that resulted from the British Empire’s longstanding engagement with India.
 Such connections have been analyzed in her monographs, Acts of Authority/Acts of Resistance: Theatre and Politics in Colonial and Postcolonial India, Performing Women/ Performing Womanhood: Theatre, Politics and Dissent in North India, and Partitioned Lives: Narratives of Home, Displacement and Relocation (co-ed. with Anjali Gera-Roy) and in journal articles and anthologies.
 For her research, she has been awarded the John Charles Polanyi Prize for Literature and was named UWO Faculty Scholar.

-Sherri is an aspiring actress, feminist killjoy, and professional cat mom.
-She graduated from English and Cultural Studies at Huron and currently works as a media/web/communications/absurd-pile-of-hats assistant at the Centre for Undergraduate Research Learning there.
+Sherri is an aspiring voice actress, feminist killjoy, and professional cat mom.
+She graduated from English and Cultural Studies at Huron and currently works with several projects in neurodiversity, accessibility, media, communications, and comically large hat collections.

-Sherri gathers and annotates many of the journal-based citations you’ll find on Courtesans of India, designs and maintains the layout, and collaborates with Jordan to create the “Questions to Consider” sections on selected courtesan films.
+Sherri gathered and annotated many of the journal-based citations you’ll find on Courtesans of India, and she collaborated with Jordan to create the “Questions to Consider” sections on selected courtesan films.
+She pops back in occasionally to ensure the layout is user-friendly and navigable.
+(Sadly, she’s never been able to figure out the mystery of the dual search bars.)

 Jordan is a graduate of English Literature from Huron University College, where his primariy interest was in postcolonial literature.
 He is currently living in Toronto, working, reading far too many books on game design, and occasionally writing.

-Jordan, in addition to collaborating with Sherri on annotating courtesan films and articles, is Courtesans of India’s Gallery Builder Extraordinaire: he gathers, sources, and organizes almost all of the images you’ll find on the site.
+Jordan, in addition to collaborating with Sherri on annotating courtesan films and articles, has gone down in history as Courtesans of India’s Gallery Builder Extraordinaire: he gathered, sourced, and organized almost all of the images you’ll find on the site.